imagej/imagej.github.io/pages/BigStitcher.md

 A **beta**-Version of BigStitcher is available via the Fiji Updater.
 Just go to {% include bc content='Help | Update...'%}, click `Manage update sites` and select `BigStitcher` in the list.
 After applying the changes and restarting Fiji, BigStitcher will be available under {% include bc content='Plugins | BigStitcher | BigStitcher'%}.

-The source code is available {% include github org='PreibischLab' repo='BigStitcher' %}, please also report feature requests & bugs there.
+The source code is available {% include github org='PreibischLab ' repo='BigStitcher ' %}, please also report feature requests & bugs there.

 ## Documentation